ElektraInitiative/libelektra/doc/BUILDSERVER.md

 [our buildserver issue](https://issues.libelektra.org/160).

 ## Jenkins
-This section describes how to replicate the current jenkins configuration.
+This section describes how to replicate the current Jenkins configuration.

 ### Jenkins libelektra configuration
 The `libelektra` build job is a multibranch pipeline job.